Angular

 Sentry captures data by using an SDK within your application’s runtime.

-npm install --save @sentry/angular @sentry/tracing
+npm install --save @sentry/angular

 Angular Version Compatibility

-).
-If you are using Sentry Tracing,
+If you are using Angular 16 or newer, @sentry/angular

 Configure